Inez-y/user_docs_Inez_Saeyoung/docs/navi.md

     ```

-3. Type following code to go to Documents folder
+4. Type following code to go to Documents folder.

     `cd` represents "change directory" in this command.
 Replace [user_name] with the name of the main disk of your computer.
 You can find this name in Startup Disk menu at System Preferences.